eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 ## Vehicle Model

 In order to facilitate the implementation, the whole vehicle is abstracted into model classes.
-Please check [tutorial about creating models](/docs/python-sdk/tutorial_how_to_create_a_vehicle_model.md) for more details about this topic.
+Please check [tutorial about creating models](/docs/tutorials/tutorial_how_to_create_a_vehicle_model.md) for more details about this topic.
 In this section, the focus is on using the models.

 ### Import the model

 The first thing you need to do to get access to the Vehicle Model.
-In the section about [distributing a model](/docs/python-sdk/tutorial_how_to_create_a_vehicle_model.md#distributing-your-python-vehicle-model), you got to know the different methods.
+In the section about [distributing a model](/docs/tutorials/tutorial_how_to_create_a_vehicle_model/vehicle_model_distribution/distribution_python), you got to know the different methods.

-If you just want to use your model in one app, you can simply copy the classes into your `src`-folder.
+If you just want to use your model in one app, you can simply copy the classes into your `/app/src`-folder.
 In this example, you find the classes inside the `vehicle_model`-folder.
-As you have already seen in the section about [initializing the app](/docs/getting-started/tutorials/tutorial_how_to_create_a_vehicle_app/#initialize-your-class), we need the `vehicle model`to use the app.
+As you have already seen in the section about [initializing the app](/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python/#initialize-your-class), we need the `vehicle model`to use the app.

-As you know, the model has a single [Datapoint](#datapoints) for the speed and a reference to the `cabin`-model.
+As you know, the model has a single [Datapoint](/docs/about/development_model/vehicle_app_sdk/#datapoint) for the speed and a reference to the `cabin`-model.

 Accessing the speed can be done via